-Remove the Transmitter Assembly from the patient before entering the MR system room.
+Remove the Transmitter Assembly and Wearable Accessory from the patient before entering the MR system room.
 The strong magnetic field of the MR system could attract or otherwise damage the unit and may cause serious harm or damage to the Transmitter Assembly and/or the MR system.

 The Transmitter Assembly MUST NOT be present in the MR system room at ANY TIME.
-Failure to adhere to the specific requirements described in this manual can result in tissue damage, severe injury, or death of the patient.
+Failure to adhere to the specific requirements described in this manual and the MRI Instructions for Use can result in tissue damage, severe injury, or death of the patient.
 Please use the contact information found on the last page of this manual for additional information.